frostt-tensor/tensor_parser/README.md

     Found fields:
     ['Date Of Stop', 'Time Of Stop', 'Latitude', 'Longitude', 'Description']

-Note that `out.tns` is not touched when querying a CSV file.
+Note that `out.tns` is not touched when querying a CSV file, though it is required as a positional argument.

 Any numer of CSV files can be provided for output, so long as the fields used to construct the sparse tensor are found in each file.